AvinashKumarKota/Weather-Application-using-HTML-CSS-and-JavScript/README.md

 # Weather-Application-using-HTML-CSS-and-JavaScript
 This project is based on the idea of making an application which makes it easier to find the weather of any location provided with city name.
+The Weather App project involves creating a web application using HTML, CSS, and JavaScript to display weather information.
+Users can interact with the interface to input location details, and the app retrieves and presents real-time weather data.
+HTML structures the content, CSS styles the layout, and JavaScript handles dynamic functionality such as API calls for weather data and updating the UI based on user input.
+Overall, it's a simple and user-friendly weather application combining front-end technologies.